-I was unable to find either Joseph or Angelo in the 1905 census but found them first in 1910.
+I was unable to find either Joseph or Angelo in the 1905 census finding them first in 1910.
 Living at 290 E. 149th St., the Bronx, Joseph (34) was no longer working as a shoemaker but was now a laborer in the building trade.
 Filomena had given birth to two more children, Immacolata (Margaret) (1907), and Antonio (Anthony) (1909).
 Living with them was brother Angelo also working in the same trade along with 2 male boarders, Marchese Deleiso and Vincenzo Ingo working in the same trade.

 Sometime between 1910 and 1915 Angelo had sent for his wife and children to join him.
 But on Dec.
 28, 1915, tragedy struck with the death of Angelo at the age of 39 leaving his wife Catherine Bocchino a widow with four children, Nicola, Maria, Angelica, and John.
 This must have been a very sad time for the whole family as Joseph and Angelo seemed to be extremely close-knit.

 Then with his own growing family, Joseph moved a few blocks away to 283 E. 149th Street.
 By 1920 my grandmother Catherine had joined the family along with the birth of Rita Lucy and Arthur Frank.
 Joseph was supporting them as a street cleaner for the city now.

 Doing very well during this time he purchased a home at 1141 Croes Ave.
 He was no longer a street cleaner but was working as scowman on the docks.
 The value of his home was listed at $18,000 on the 1930 c.